HynekPetrak/detect_bluekeep.py/README.md

 RC4 taken from https://github.com/DavidBuchanan314/rc4

-Added:
-- some RDP PDU annotations
-- decryption of the server traffic.
-- properly packetized server to client traffic
-- other enhancements

 ## Added in version 0.5 - 4.5.2019

 The scripts now supports SSL/TLS security, which is enabled by default.
 If you want to use the standard RDP security, use the --notls commandline parameter.

+## Added in version 0.1 - 3.5.2019
+- some RDP PDU annotations
+- decryption of the server traffic.
+- properly packetized server to client traffic, including fast path traffic

 ## Commandline parameters